aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 }
 ```

-This configuration defines the lambda function and instructs Terraform to package the contents of the `lambda-code` folder into a ZIP file.
+This configuration defines the lambda function and instructs Terraform to package the contents of the `lambda-code` folder **into a ZIP file** automatically.
 The `aws_lambda_function` uses this ZIP file as its source code.
+It's a good practice to do this as the AWS imposes some limits on the size of the code uploaded, and Terraform does this automatically for us.

-Ensure that the Terraform code is correct by executing `terraform validate`:
+Now ensure that the Terraform code is correct by executing `terraform validate`:

 ```shell
 $ terraform init